dd32/td-gh-ex/readme.txt

 === Base WP ===
 Contributors: iografica
-Tags: one-column, two-columns, left-sidebar, right-sidebar, flexible-header, custom-background, custom-colors, custom-header, custom-menu, featured-image-header, featured-images, footer-widgets, full-width-template, microformats, post-formats, sticky-post, theme-options, threaded-comments, translation-ready, blog, e-commerce
-Requires at least: 4.0
+Requires at least: 4.4
-Tested up to: 4.4.2
+Tested up to: 4.5
-Stable tag: 2.03
+Version: 2.04
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
+Tags: one-column, two-columns, left-sidebar, right-sidebar, flexible-header, custom-background, custom-colors, custom-header, custom-menu, featured-image-header, featured-images, footer-widgets, full-width-template, microformats, post-formats, sticky-post, theme-options, threaded-comments, translation-ready, blog, e-commerce

- Base WP is a basic blog or business, responsive and clean coded, WordPress theme.
+Base WP is a beautiful responsive, elegant and clean coded WordPress theme that can be used for pesonal, business or ecommerce websites.

 == Description ==

 Base WP is a basic blog or business, responsive and clean coded, WordPress theme.
 Base WP is e-commerce, multilingual ready, SEO friendly and cross-browser compatible.
-The theme is fully integrated with the most popular and free plugins for Wordpress like WooCommerce, Easy Digital Downloads, Yoast Seo, Beaver Builder, Elementor and much more.
+The theme is fully integrated with the most popular and free Wordpress plugins like WooCommerce, Easy Digital Downloads, Yoast Seo, Beaver Builder, Elementor and much more.
-You can customize the theme via the Customizer, use this theme as an ecommerce or as a simple blogging platform.
+You can customize Base WP via the Customizer and use this theme as an ecommerce or as a simple blogging platform.

 == Installation ==